StratifyLabs/StratifyBlog/content/device/2021-12-30-UART-FIFO-with-DMA-on-STM32.md

 | Known Packet Size         | Unknown Packet Size         |
 | Predictable Arrival Times | Unpredictable Arrival Times |

-There isn't an out-of-the-box way to configure the UART to handle this situation.
-But there is at least one solution that works great.
+There is no built-in way to configure the UART for this situation, but there is at least one solution that works well.

 ## The Works Great Solution

-For a complete solution, we need to add a software FIFO buffer and an idle interrupt with a standard UART DMA circular buffer configuration.
+To create a complete solution, we need to add a software FIFO buffer and an idle interrupt to a standard UART DMA circular buffer configuration.

 ### The FIFO Buffer

 > If you need more background info on FIFOs, check this out: [A FIFO Buffer Implementation]({{< relref "2013-10-02-A-FIFO-Buffer-Implementation.md" >}}).

-FIFO stands for first-in, first-out.
-In this case, the DMA reads data from the UART port and writes it to the FIFO buffer.
+FIFO means first-in, first-out.
+In this case, the DMA reads data from the UART and writes it to the FIFO buffer.
 The DMA is configured in circular mode with the half-complete and complete events being serviced.

 I like to use the `head`/`tail` terminology to describe how a FIFO works.
 Data is written to the FIFO at the `head` and read at the `tail`.
 The ISR routines moves the `head` (and `tail` as needed to discard unread data).
 The user software moves the `tail`.
 If the `head` and `tail` are in the same place, the FIFO is empty.

 ![Empty FIFO](/images/uart-dma-fifo-empty.svg)

-Once a byte arrives on the DMA, the DMA writes to the first location of the FIFO.
-It doesn't know it is writing to a FIFO.
-It is acting as it does with any circular buffer implementation.
-The next byte is written to location `1` and the next to location `2`.
+Once a byte arrives on the DMA, it is written to the first location of the FIFO.
+The DMA does not know that it is writing to a FIFO, it is simply writing to a circular buffer in the same way that it would with any other implementation.
+The next byte is written to the second location in the FIFO, and the next byte is written to the third location, and so on.

 ![3 Bytes Unserviced](/images/uart-dma-fifo-3-bytes-unserviced.svg)